jerome-goh/portfolio/README.md

 # Jerome Goh

-I am a first-year MS Statistics student at Arizona State University, graduating in May 2025, with strong interests in Data Science and Machine Learning Engineering.
+I am a first-year MS Statistics student at Arizona State University, graduating in May 2025, with strong interests in Data Science, Machine Learning, and Applied Mathematics.
+On this page is a collection of completed and ongoing projects throughout my academic life.

 ## Projects in statistics and data science